 Like many people visiting Japan from abroad, we arrived by flight to Tokyo.
 In this city, the weather in April is mild, but mornings and evenings can still be a bit chilly.

-My go-to outfit was a navy polka dot jumpsuit paired with a light cardigan, perfect for transitioning between the city’s quiet temples and bustling streets like Tokyo’s famous Shibuya Crossing.
+My go-to outfit was a navy polka dot jumpsuit paired with a light cardigan, perfect for transitioning between the city’s quiet temples and busy streets like Tokyo’s famous Shibuya Crossing.

 Book a full day Tokyo sightseeing bus tour here – it’s highly rated.

-For exploring Odaiba’s high-tech entertainment hub, I opted for a spotted slip dress with sneakers (because 90s fashion is back), layered under a leather jacket to guard against the sea breeze.
+For exploring the high-tech entertainment hub on the artificial island of Odaiba, I opted for a spotted slip dress with sneakers (because 90s fashion is back), layered under a leather jacket to guard against the sea breeze.

 Try this satin slip dress that I found online, it’s pretty and also not too low-cut.